alixdecr/MutGPT/README.md

 4. Type `py main.py` to launch the tool.

 5. The tool will then be launched, and ask for certain user inputs before executing.

+## Contact
+If additional information regarding the tool is required, you can contact me at the following email adress: alix.decr@gmail.com